turingschool/backend-curriculum-site/module2/lessons/robot_world_crud_sinatra.markdown

+---
-## Robot World - CRUD in Sinatra Practice
+title: Robot World - CRUD in Sinatra Practice
+length: 120
+tags: crud, sinatra
+---

 You'll be working in pairs for this challenge.